fonoster/fonoster/docs/Storage.md

 <a name="Storage+uploadObject"></a>

 ### storage.uploadObject(request)
-Upload an object to YAPS Object Storage subsystem.
+Upload an object to Fonos Object Storage subsystem.

 **Kind**: instance method of [<code>Storage</code>](#Storage)
 **Throws**: